bnhf/openvpn-tap-external-web-ui/README.md

 ## Motivation

-* to create a version of this project that will work with OpenVPN TAP and TUN servers created using PiVPN (amd64 or ARMv7 only)
+* to create a version of this project that will work with OpenVPN TAP and TUN servers created using PiVPN (amd64, arm64 or ARMv7 )

 ## Features